 4) Box Turtle (Terrapene)

 Box turtles encompass four subspecies and are found, depending on the species, throughout most of the U.S. as well as portions of Mexico and Canada.
 The Asian box turtle is, as expected, native throughout Asia.
 They’re typically between 4 to 8 inches in size, with large domed shells that may be plain or have extensive yellow markings, depending on the exact species.
 Despite their popularity, they are quite difficult to keep as pets since they become stressed very easily, don’t enjoy being handled, need high humidity, are particular about substrate (they like to burrow), and need temperate conditions as they’re more prominent in warmer areas.
+Additionally, box turtles are terrestrial, meaning they should never be placed in your actual pond!
+While many can swim, they are not made to stay in water for really any length of time.
 In terms of diet, this may be the only “easy” aspect of keeping them as a pet, as they have a generalist diet and will eat anything from insects to cacti to berries to gastropods such as snails and slugs.

 Box turtles have a low reproduction rate and all species are struggling, so never take them from the wild (as with any of the turtles in this article).
 In many states, it’s illegal to capture wild box turtles.
 Rather, only obtain them from an ethical breeder or a store that sells legally-obtained captive bred box turtles.
 They can be found for sale in parts of Europe, but be aware that there is no known legal trade of box turtles outside of the United States, nor is there any legal trade of Asian box turtles.
 If you encounter an Asian box turtle (and you’re not in Asia), you should report it.
 There are some legal captive box turtle breeders in Europe, so do your research before purchasing the turtle to make sure that it was obtained legally by the seller so as to not damage wild box turtle populations or encourage the black market pet trade.